sbstjn/cfn-release-example/README.md

 > Example project for running **Continuous Integration** and **Continuous Deployment** for CloudFormation Templates using the AWS CDK and GitHub Workflows.

+**tl;dr:** _Run CI/CD with GitHub Actions for CloudFormation Templates and the CDK.
+Use git tags to deploy static CloudFormation templates to GitHub Releases and an S3 Bucket._

 The [AWS Cloud Development Kit](https://aws.amazon.com/cdk/) is great to create, maintain, and deploy your AWS infrastructure with code.
 You can use it to _just_ create raw CloudFormation templates, as well.
 Together with GitHub Actions, you can run a pretty neat pipeline for your CloudFormation Templates.

 If you store your CloudFormation Templates in an S3 Bucket, you can easily re-use them.
 For example, in **AWS Service Catalog**, **AWS CloudFormation StackSets**, or to create [_Launch Stack_ Buttons](https://aws.amazon.com/blogs/devops/construct-your-own-launch-stack-url/).